Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 Similarly, when zooming in on the time line, the time range is reduced and the map updates.

-Finally, also the statistics on the vessel data properties on the right side in the DATA DISTRIBUTION panel update and reflect the summary statistics of the data being shown on the map.
+Finally, also the statistics on the floating vehicle data properties on the right side in the DATA DISTRIBUTION panel update and reflect the summary statistics of the data being shown on the map.

-Now, let’s focus on a single area, for this perform following steps:
+Now, let’s focus on a single highway segment, for this perform following steps:

 In the search box on the top right of the map, type